Pamela Kosh: Later television career

-From 1985 to 2017, she became a prolific character actress on television and in films, often portraying socialites, matriarchs, school-teachers, and neighbors, and everything from charladies to two queens of England, Queen Elizabeth and Queen Victoria.
+From 1985 to 2017, she became a character actress on television and in films, often portraying socialites, matriarchs, school-teachers, and neighbors, and everything from charladies to two queens of England, Queen Elizabeth and Queen Victoria.

 She had a recurring role as Lavinia Peach on Days of Our Lives, appearing in almost fifty episodes over six years (from 1986 to 1992).

 She played landlady Mrs. Carmichael and later Data's housekeeper Jessel in Star Trek: The Next Generation.
 Tor.com said she was "delightfully harumphy" in the latter role.

 On Saved by the Bell she was known as the near-deaf "batty and British" Mrs. Simpson and also appeared in the pilot for Saved by the Bell: The New Class.

 She also had a recurring role as Martha on Dr. Quinn, Medicine Woman, and as Flora in several episodes of The King of Queens from 2001 to 2006.
 She appeared in other roles in the latter show, totalling ten episodes overall.
 She was in two episodes of Gilmore Girls and three episodes of Ned and Stacey.
 In Frasier she played romance novelist Dierdre Sauvage who lived in Frasier's building and was besotted by Martin Crane.
 She portrayed Queen Victoria in Northern Exposure.

 Some of her other appearances include guest-starring and recurring roles in shows such as Murder, She Wrote, Hotel, ER, Charmed, Beyond Belief: Fact or Fiction, Mama's Family, My Name is Earl, Monk, Dynasty, Jake and the Fatman, Murphy Brown, Charmed, L.A.
 Law, The Bernie Mac Show, Pushing Daisies, The Division, and Matlock.
 She also appeared in Desperate Housewives.